Abathargh/avr_io/README.md

 {.pop.}
 ```

+Note that any error caused by a failing bound-check, overflow, etc. will cause a call to the panic proc defined within the panicoverride.nim file.
+This makes it possible to use the panic proc for diagnostic purposes in debug builds.

+Using ```---define:danger``` removes those checks.

 ### Accessing IO registers

 As in the original avr/io.h header, you just import the top module and the only definitions that will be compiled will be the ones related to the specified MCU: